How can an NRI Invest in the Indian Stock Market & Mutual Funds?

 Conclusion

 So while NRI can invest in a mutual fund, as well as in stocks in India, there are FATCA and FEMA regulations to be followed.
-Once you start with your investment, it wouldn’t be as complicated as it may be feeling at this moment.
+Once you start with your investment, it will not be as complicated as it may be feeling at this moment.